MiDataInt/mdi-pipelines-framework/docs/workflow_styles.md/snakemake.md

-We are fond of [Snakemake](https://snakemake.readthedocs.io/en/stable/), a Python-based utility that uses target file-directed rules for workflow control, and many Snakefiles exist in the wild for various data analysis tasks.
+We are fond of [Snakemake](https://snakemake.readthedocs.io/en/stable/), a Python-based utility that uses target file rules for workflow control, and many Snakefiles exist in the wild for various data analysis tasks.
 It is easy to combine the best of the MDI and Snakemake when creating and